Keeping it sparse: Computing Persistent Homology revisited: Sparsification variants

-\textit{Swap reduction.} Our first major variant is based on the following simple heuristic: assume that the standard algorithm adds column $R_i$ to $R_j$ (hence $i<j$ and $R_i$ and $R_j$ have the same pivot).
+Our first major variant is based on the following simple idea: assume that the standard algorithm adds column $R_i$ to $R_j$ (hence $i<j$ and $R_i$ and $R_j$ have the same pivot).
 Before doing so, we can check first whether $R_j$ has fewer entries than $R_i$; in this case, we swap columns $R_i$ and $R_j$ first and perform the addition afterward (which still results in replacing $R_j$ with $R_i+R_j$).
 This swap is not only profitable in the column additions performed in this step, but also in every later column addition that involves column $R_i$.

 We call this variant the \define{swap reduction}.
 This variant appeared in Schreiber's PhD Thesis~\cite[p.
 77]{SchreiberThesis} as a tool to control the size of the boundary matrix in a theorem on average complexity of matrix reduction;~see also~\cite{ks-casc}.
-First indications of its practical performance appeared in~\cite{schmid_bachelor}.
+The first indications of its practical performance appeared in~\cite{schmid_bachelor}.
 We also point out that the swap reduction can easily be combined with the clearing optimization; see \cref{algorithm_swap_red} for the pseudocode for this variant.

-Observe that, assuming that columns $1,\ldots,i-1$ are already reduced, and column $i$ has the same pivot as a previous one, swapping these two columns does not affect the rank of any relevant submatrix, and thus, by \cref{cor:C_legit}, the swap reduction is correct.
+For correctness, assume that columns $1,\ldots,i-1$ are already reduced and that column $i$ has the same pivot of a previous column, call it $i'$.
+Then the ranks of all lower-left submatrices up to $i$ are unchanged if we swap $i$ and $i'$.
+The correctness follows from \cref{cor:C_legit}.